lpramuk/snap-guest/README.md

             Force creating new guest (no questions, destroys one the same name) --add-ip | -w
-            Add IP address to /etc/hosts (works only with NAT) --graphics [opts] | -g [opts]
+            Add IP address to /etc/hosts (works only with NAT) --loopback-hostname
+            Add hostname assigned to 127.0.0.1 to /etc/hosts --graphics [opts] | -g [opts]
             Graphics options passed to virt-install via --graphics (default is vnc,listen=0.0.0.0)